Dimasion/Yomas/README.md

 | modules  | Modules folder where all reusable code should live (default location for [module subgenerator](https://github.com/larsonjj/generator-yeogurt#module))
 | layouts  | Layouts folder where all layout templates should live (default location for [layout subgenerator](https://github.com/larsonjj/generator-yeogurt#layout))
 | images   | Images folder where all `.png, jpeg, jpg, svg, gif` files should live
+| icons   | SVG icons folder where .svg icons should live

 ### Entry files